gswong/LD53/README.md

 Puzzles and platforming: Present some challenging obstacles for the player to overcome.

-Global player stats: See how you rated against other players
+Global player stats: See how you rated against other players.

 ## Art Style